pradumChaurasia/fullstack-assignment/Readme.md

 ## Note:

-First run the bakend and then run the frontend.
+First run the backend and then run the frontend.

 ## Overview